jonico/pscale-workflow-helper-scripts/README.md

 You can create a database branch and deploy request in an [already existing Pull Request](https://github.com/jonico/pscale-cli-helper-scripts/pull/2) using `/ps-create`:
 ![image](https://user-images.githubusercontent.com/1872314/143734380-132bdd39-b4bc-4ec0-b1e8-79d31748542c.png)

+See [configuration section](#configuration) for an explanation of the environment variables to set to specify a PlanetScale org and database different from the default settings.

 ### /ps-attach: Attach existing PlanetScale branch or Deploy Request to your PR